Are rival gift basket sellers in your area? Here’s how to combat holiday competition so individuals and corporations buy

 This holiday season (and during most special occasions), pop-up shops appear everywhere in the world.

-Mall stores that are currently empty and waiting for a long-term tenant often rent the space to gift basket shops set up until year’s end.
+Mall stores that are empty and waiting for a long-term tenant often rent the space to gift basket shops set up until year’s end.

 Kiosks established along mall corridors often include gift baskets for sale.